Faculty Profile: Sean J Petrie

 Sean currently focuses on legal writing and research, teaching the first-year required course, as well as upper-division electives on litigation writing and preparing for judicial clerkships.
 He also serves as the faculty advisor for the law school's Bradford Society.

-To give his left brain a rest, Sean also writes fiction, and pounds out improv poems on vintage typewriters at various events around Austin, as part of the Typewriter Rodeo poetry group.
+To give his left brain a rest, Sean also writes on-the-spot poetry as part of Austin's Typewriter Rodeo.